 We spent three nights at the Hotel Prague Inn, a small hotel in the heart of the city, right by the famous Wenceslas Square.
 We had a very spacious room, an elaborate breakfast included and good working wi-fi.
 It actually was an ideal base for our trip.

 Want to stay at the Hotel Prague Inn too?
 Check here for more reviews, prices, and availability.

 How to get to Prague

-We flew from Brussels Airport to Prague and then took a taxi to our hotel.
+We flew from Brussels Airport to Prague and then had a private transfer booked to take us to our hotel.
 When traveling through Europe, you can also get to Prague by train.

 Other things to do in Prague

 Traveling to Prague from outside the EU and want to stay connected so you can share photos, call loved ones over WiFi and easily use apps like Google Maps?
 Then check out Skyroam mobile WiFi.

 They offer both day passes and monthly subscriptions providing you with 4G throughout your trips.
 I’ve been using their daily passes not just when I travel outside the EU (no roaming charges for me in the EU) but also as a backup for when I think I’ll go over my phone’s data plan.